chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 **Quantitative results:**
 - Across 54 published episodes, achieved a 78.02% average engagement rate on Apple Podcasts, defined as Unique Engaged Listeners ÷ Unique Listeners (listeners who played at least 20 minutes or 40% of an episode).
-- Identified “true product‑market fit” topics by combining Apple engagement with Spotify analytics: episodes about “what is information security”, password hygiene, VPNs, browser safety, and everyday device habits all landed in the top 20 for Spotify streams while keeping 80%+ engagement on Apple.
+- Identified “true product‑market fit” topics by combining Apple engagement with Spotify analytics: episodes about “what is information security”, password hygiene, VPNs, browser safety, and everyday device habits all landed in the top 20 for Spotify streams while keeping 80%+ engagement rate on Apple.
 - Used this analysis to decide which topics to revisit as series, which formats to keep (short fundamentals vs. longer interviews), and which ideas to drop even if they had high clicks but weaker completion.
 <p align="middle">
   <img src="./media/Podcast/Top20Episodes.png" width="560">